 - Steady…When you are holding a small camera for short talking heads your arms get surprisingly tired very quickly!
 Try to keep your other hand free so you can support your filming arm, in case you feel an attack of the wobbles coming on.
 The steadier the better.

 - Be upfront.
 People always like to know what you are going to be doing with the footage, so tell them it will be published online and that you can send them a link when it’s up if they want you to.

 - Don’t be afraid to approach people, most are surprisingly obliging!

 - Once you’ve captured all your footage, all you have to tackle is the editing process.
 Try to keep it short, succinct and snappy.

 Once completed, it is incredibly easy to share your trailer across social media channels through sites such as Vimeo, YouTube and Blip TV.
 This also gives you the opportunity to embed the clip into blogs and onto your website, spreading its reach and visibility.

-Restrictions in both time and budget had a significant impact on the look and feel of both my trailers, but I have found that sometimes even the simplest combination of music and moving images brings a welcome relief to the drudgery of scanning through another eight page document!
+Restrictions in both time and budget often have a significant impact on the look and feel of the video work that I do, but I have found that sometimes even the simplest combination of music and moving images brings a welcome relief to the drudgery of scanning through another eight page document!